eradotmedia/media/README.md

 ## Deployment

+### Staging

-Run `npm run build` will build the app for production to the build folder.
+Run `npm run build-dev` will build the app for production to the build folder.

+Run `firebase use {app-name}` will set firebase's app name that we want to use.

 Run `firebase deploy` will push the build to firebase hosting.

+#### or

+Run `deploy-staging` will build the app for production to the build folder.

+**NOTE:** make sure that you set the `{app-name}` in the file `package.json` properly

+### Production

+Run `npm run build will build the app for production to the build folder.

+Run `firebase use era-media-a5d17` will set firebase's app name that we want to use.

+Run `firebase deploy` will push the build to firebase hosting.

+#### or

+Run `deploy-prod` will build the app for production to the build folder.